prachikakanodia/ARTH_task23/README.md

 # MySQL:
 A Relational Database organizes data into one or more data tables in which data types may be related to each other; these relations helps in structuring the data.
 SQL is a language programmers used to create, modify and extract data from the Relational Database, as well as control user access to the database.
 In addition to Relational Databases and SQL, an RDBMS like MySQL works with an operating system to implement a Relational Database in a computer's storage system, manages users, allows for network access and facilitates testing database integrity and creation of backups.

-Task Description 📄

-📌 Automate Kubernetes Cluster Using Ansible

-🔅 Launch ec2-instances on AWS Cloud eg. for master and slave.

-🔅 Create roles that will configure master node and slave node seperately.

-🔅 Launch a wordpress and mysql database connected to it in the respective slaves.

-🔅 Expose the wordpress pod and client able hit the wordpress ip with its respective port.

 # HAPPY LEARNING!! 😇